ginbobby/ASABSpring2025.github.io/plenary.md

 <p>Nobuaki Mizumoto is a new Assistant Professor in Insect Ecology at the Department of Entomology and Plant Pathology at Auburn University, starting January 2024.
 He studies nest construction and movement coordination in termites to ask how collective-level phenomena are regulated by individual-level behaviors and how behavioral coordination has evolved in the history of life.
 His research is based on detailed behavioral observations and the life history of each termite species but extends the analysis to multiple species in a phylogenetic context to understand their environmental adaptation and evolutionary process. </p>

 <h3>Coffee meet-ups</h3>
-<h4>Chats with members of the Centre for Research in Animal Behaviour, Exeter</h4>
+<h4>Chats with members of the Behavioural Ecology and Physiology Research Group</h4>
-<p>During the morning coffee breaks (24th  and 25th April), conference participants have opportunity to meet some of the researchers of the Centre for Research in Animal Behaviour at Exeter.
+<p>During the morning coffee breaks (24th and 25th April), conference participants have opportunity to meet some of the researchers of the Behavioural Ecology and Physiology Research Group.
-If you would like to have a chat over coffee with any of the CRAB members listed below, then send us <a href="mailto:ASABSpring2024@gmail.com" target="_blank">an email</a> with the subject “ASAB Spring 2024 coffee meetup", telling us which members you’d like to chat with.
+If you would like to have a chat over coffee with any of the BEP members, then send us <a href="mailto:ASABSpring2024@gmail.com" target="_blank">an email</a> with the subject “ASAB Spring 2025 coffee meetup", telling us which members you’d like to chat with.
 We expect that each member will attend one of these meet-ups during the conference, with everyone who expressed an interest in meeting them. </p>